Neuropharmacology & Neurotherapeutics

-Wolman disease, also known as acid lipase deficiency, is a severe lipid storage disorder that is usually fatal by age 1.
-This autosomal recessive disorder is marked by accumulation of cholesteryl esters (normally a transport form of cholesterol) and triglycerides (a chemical form in which fats exist in the body) that can build up significantly and cause damage in the cells and tissues.
+Acid lipase deficiency (also known as Wolman's disease) is a severe lipid storage disorder that is usually fatal by age 1.
+This autosomal recessive disorder is marked by accumulation of cholesteryl esters (a transport form of cholesterol) and triglycerides (a chemical form of fats in the body) that can build up significantly and cause damage in the cells and tissues.
 Both males and females are affected by this disorder.
-Infants are normal and active at birth but quickly develop progressive mental deterioration, enlarged liver and grossly enlarged spleen, distended abdomen, gastrointestinal problems, jaundice, anemia, vomiting, and calcium deposits in the adrenal glands, causing them to harden.
+Infants are active at birth but quickly develop:

 In older children, diagnosis is made through clinical examination, enzyme assays (laboratory tests that measure enzyme activity), genetic testing, biopsy, and molecular analysis of cells or tissues.
 In some forms of the disorder, urine analysis can identify the presence of stored material.
 In others, the abnormality in enzyme activity can be detected in white blood cells without tissue biopsy.
 Some tests can also determine if a person carries the defective gene that can be passed on to her or his children.
 This process is known as genotyping.

 The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge about the brain and nervous system and to use that knowledge to reduce the burden of neurological disease.
-The NINDS is a component of the National Institutes of Health (NIH), the leading supporter of biomedical research in the world.
 As part of its mission, the NINDS conducts and funds research on lipid storage diseases and other inherited metabolic disorders that affect the brain and nervous system.

-The NINDS, along with other NIH institutes, supports the Lysosomal Disease Network, a network of centers that addresses some of the major challenges in the diagnosis, management, and therapy of rare diseases, including the lipid storage diseases.
-The LDN is a member of the NIH Rare Diseases Clinical Research Network program, which supports collaborative consortia of rare disease researchers and disease community partners.
+NINDS and other NIH institutes support the Lysosomal Disease Network (LDN), a network of centers that addresses some of the major challenges in the diagnosis, management, and therapy of rare diseases, including the lipid storage diseases.
+The LDN is a member of the NIH Rare Diseases Clinical Research Network, which supports collaborative consortia of rare disease researchers and disease community partners.
 Research on lipid storage disorders within the LDN includes longitudinal studies of the natural history and/or treatment of these disorders.
-Additional studies will emphasize the quantitative analysis of the central nervous system structure and function, and develop biomarkers (signs that can indicate the diagnosis or progression of a disease) for these disorders.
+Additional studies will emphasize the quantitative analysis of the central nervous system structure and function and develop biomarkers (signs that can indicate the diagnosis or progression of a disease) for these disorders.

 Research funded by NINDS focuses on better understanding how neurological deficits arise in lipid storage disorders and on the development of new treatments targeting disease mechanisms, including gene therapies, cell-based therapies, and pharmacological approaches.